RepairLLaMA: Efficient Representations and Fine-Tuned Adapters for Program Repair: Introduction

 \section{Introduction}

 Automated program repair (APR) \cite{monperrus2018automatic, le2021automatic} aims at automatically fixing a software bug without human intervention.
-Learning-based repair \cite{chen2019sequencer, Recoder, CURE-icse21, ye2022selfapr, xia2022less, jiang2023impact, xia2023plastic, wang2023rap} has become the mainstream solution to this problem due to the powerful ability of deep neural networks to learn complex bug fix patterns.
-Clearly, large language models (LLMs), pre-trained on vast amounts of data, have pushed learning-based repair to the next frontier \cite{jiang2023impact, xia2022practical}.
-In program repair, LLMs have been mostly used with prompt engineering \cite{joshi2023repair, xia2023keep}, and recently, a line of work around fine-tuning has emerged \cite{CURE-icse21, yuan2022circle, jiang2023impact, wang2023rap}.
+Learning-based repair \cite{chen2019sequencer, Recoder, CURE-icse21, ye2022selfapr, xia2022less, jiang2023impact, xia2023plastic, wang2023rap} has become the mainstream solution to this problem due to the powerful ability of deep neural networks to learn complex bug fix patterns. \new{Large language models (LLMs), pre-trained on vast amounts of data, have pushed learning-based repair to the next frontier \cite{jiang2023impact, xia2022practical}.} \new{There are two main research lines in applying LLMs to program repair: (1) fine-tuning techniques to adapt pre-trained LLMs and create specialized repair models \cite{CURE-icse21, yuan2022circle, jiang2023impact, wang2023rap}, and (2) prompt engineering and agent-based approaches that leverage LLMs' capabilities through carefully designed inputs and interaction patterns \cite{joshi2023repair, xia2023keep, yang2024swe, zhang2024autocoderover, bouzenia2024repairagent}.}

+Fine-tuning has the potential to learn domain-specific representations and leverage signals in order to generate high-quality patches.
+The drawback is that it requires substantial computational resources and high-quality training data.
+Prompt engineering and agent-based approaches mostly consist of ad hoc human-developed prompts and workflows to instruct models for specific tasks and are bounded by the limited size of context windows. \sen{ While both approaches offer different trade-offs, we argue that fine-tuning is crucial for high-quality automated program repair because: (1) it allows the model to internalize repair patterns from a supervised corpus of bug fixes, (2) it enables learning of task-specific repair representations rather than relying on manual prompt engineering steps, and (3) it provides opportunities to incorporate repair-specific information during training.
+Our paper is a key contribution in the space of fine-tuning LLMs for program repair. }

 Fine-tuning LLMs for program repair is complex.
 Early work simply refines the network weights based on additional fine-tuning data.
 However, this kind of fine-tuning is rather primitive and suffers from two significant drawbacks.
 First, fine-tuning is also known to be able to adapt the input/output representations of the data under study \cite{chen2021plur}.
 In the context of program repair, there is an opportunity to fine-tune with code representations that maximize downstream task performance, that is, repair performance.
 In particular, previous work overlooks the realistic representation of fault localization in the input.
 Second, previous work considered the most basic fine-tuning technique, which is full-parameter fine-tuning.
 As LLMs increase in size \cite{lu2023llama}, full-parameter fine-tuning poses important overfitting problems when fine-tuning data is limited, which is typically the case in program repair.
 In this paper, we address the problem of devising efficient fine-tuning techniques \cite{hu2021lora} for program repair, with a focus on code representations and adapters.